Australia cricket captain resigns after "sexting" scandal

-HOBART, Australia (AP) — Australia test cricket captain Tim Paine has quit after being investigated by Cricket Australia for sending explicit text messages to a female co-worker four years ago.
+Paine quit as test captain on Friday after being investigated by Cricket Australia for sending explicit text messages to a female co-worker four years ago.

 The announcement comes less than three weeks before the Dec.
 8 start in Brisbane of the five-test Ashes series against England.